selab-gatech/AutoRestTest/README.md

 trials.
 The user can determine whether they want to use the cached graphs and tables by changing the **use_cache_graph** and **use_cache_table** variables in the `AutoRestTest.py` file.
 By default, both variables are set to **True**.

-> [!IMPORTANT]
+> [!CAUTION]
 > When the **Header Agent** initializes its learned values table, it attempts to use any registration operations available
 > to then construct valid token headers.
 If the user attempts to use a cached table on a service running locally, the
 > account registration may have reset, in which case the reforcement learning tables should be repeated.
-The graph construction
+Otherwise,
-> is not affected by this.
+> the Header agent will have redundant values.
+The graph construction is not affected by this.

 ## Execution